mlcdf/dyndns/README.md

 - Supports both IPv4 and IPv6.
 - Reports failures and successful updates on a Discord channel. /!\ This is not optional (by design).
-- A faster IP finder is available if you have a Livebox v4 (may works on other models).
+- A faster IP finder is available if you have a Livebox v4 (may work on other models).

 ## Install